Will-Carrara/Fallowed-Area-Mapping/docs/tutorial.md

     return [df_spring, df_summer]
 ```
-> Our post-processing procedure compares the date of the max ndvi value with cropped observations in the overlap period to reclassify observations as cropped.
+> Our post-processing procedure compares the date of the maximum NDVI value with cropped observations in the overlap period to reclassify any missed observations as cropped.
 We then call a decoding function on encoded statuses to proper cdl standards.
 >
 > Now that these functions have been called, the `export()` function will output the results in the <i>outputs</i> folder.